-How we used this unconventional holiday calendar varied.
+How we used our unconventional holiday calendar varied.
 Our local library used to hand out a piece of paper each month with the unconventional holidays for the month listed.
-Now with the internet making it easier to find the holidays, it’s more efficient for long-term lesson planning.
+With the internet making it easier to find the holidays, it’s more efficient for long-term lesson planning.

-I’ll give you some examples for how we used the unconventional calendar.
-Once I remember it being National Rice Week (which falls in the end of September) and for every subject that week, my mom incorporated rice.
-We made dyed rice art, we learned about the history of art, we tried different rice recipes for lunch, we learned about the environments that rice grows in and how it grows, we learned about different cultures that eat rice as a major ingredient and more.
+I’ll give you some examples of how we used the unconventional calendar.
+Once I remember it being National Rice Week (which falls at the end of September), and for every subject that week, my mom incorporated rice.
+We made dyed rice art, learned about the history of art, tried different rice recipes for lunch, learned about the environments that rice grows in and how it grows, and learned about different cultures that eat rice as a major ingredient and more.